shelleywong/CSCI211-Course-Materials/Labs/lab05.md

 ## Goal

 * Practice writing linked list functions similar to those you have to write on the midterm.
-* Each exercise has a directory in your 211-starter-pack/211 folder (lab05_*).
+* Each exercise has a directory in your CSCI211 starter-repo `211/` folder (lab05_*).
 This folder contains everything except the missing function.
 All you have to do is write the function, compile, and test your solution.
   * Exercise 1:  211/lab05_compare
   * Exercise 2:  211/lab05_largest
   * Exercise 3:  211/lab05_convert